martinhbramwell/GData_OpenERP_Data_Pump/README.md

 The best way to make a new one is to adapt the *Minimal Module Example* to your needs.

 In the spreadsheets, it's easiest and safest to copy the MinimalModuleExample rows and edit them.
-Pay attention to which cells have formulas.
-You don't want to alter them.
+Pay attention to which cells have formulas (grey background); you don't want to alter them.

 You have to make sure of four things:

 1. there is a row in the *tasks* sheet that has the name of your class in column A